uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-security/sections/whats-the-big-picture.md

 # Extra information

 The following [Crash Course video](https://www.youtube.com/watch?v=bPVaOlJ6ln0) about security covers a lot of the ideas - and surprises - that you’ll encounter when thinking about computer security.
-There’s more information about the [CIA triad on logsign.com](https://www.logsign.com/blog/what-is-the-cia-triad-and-why-is-it-important-for-cybersecurity/)
+Here’s more information about the [CIA triad on logsign.com](https://www.logsign.com/blog/what-is-the-cia-triad-and-why-is-it-important-for-cybersecurity/)

 {panel end}